-Medical device companies today have to thrive in an evolving regulatory landscape where ensuring compliance is an ‘always-on’ effort.
+Medical device companies today have to thrive in an evolving regulatory landscape where ensuring regulatory compliance is an ‘always-on’ effort.
 Often, complex barriers need to be navigated to ensure entry into a market.
-One such compliance is the one issued by the FDA – the U.S. regulatory agency responsible for protecting public health.
+One such regulatory compliance is the one issued by the FDA – the U.S. regulatory agency responsible for protecting public health.
 The FDA lays down pre-determined product safety guidelines that companies are required to abide by before releasing a device in the market.
 The fact that a product has been approved by the FDA lends it credibility when sold in international markets, even outside of the United States.

 The approval process, however, is lengthy and challenging.
 Applicants are required to produce relevant documentation, meet clinical data and study requirements, meet safety test requirements, and more.
 Any lapse in this process can lead to escalated production costs, delays in taking the product to market and running a high risk of being declared unsafe for use.